 To address these concerns, the Club has developed its own Medical Enhancement Scheme for Seafarers (Medisea), which employs the same checks and tests as an EPEME, for seafarers serving on board our Members’ vessels.
 However, unlike other EPEMEs, Medisea also makes additional considerations to ensure the positive mental health and wellbeing of seafarers.
 These additional tests make the Medisea examination more comprehensive and extensive than other standard statutory medical examinations as required by the Maritime Labour Convention (MLC) 2006 and any other industry medicals that maybe undertaken (e.g. Oil and Gas UK).

 It is envisaged that Medisea examination will become a primary solution for advanced detection of pre-existing or congenital illnesses and prevents seafarers who are not fully fit and able, from joining on board employment.

 To maintain the quality and integrity of the Medisea programme and to ensure consistency and accountability, only clinics accredited by the Club should be utilised.
 Clinics are only approved when they have successfully passed a detailed audit by a trained medical practitioner experienced in such programmes.
 Listed clinics are audited annually to ensure optimum standards are maintained.

-Further information about the Medisea programme can be found via the resources on right hand side of this page or by contacting:
+Further information about the Medisea programme can be found via the resources below and on the right hand side.

 Having come from a sales and shipping logistics background, Esther joined the Club in August 2017.
 When the Club rolled out its Medisea (ePEME) program in September 2018, Esther joined the team as a Medisea Administrator.
 Esther primarily assists with the day to day running of the program including liaising with the panel clinics, Brokers and Members.